-The Watersons sang the Apple Tree Wassail on their 1975 album For Pence and Spicy Ale.
-This track was re-released on the Topic anthology The Folk Collection.
+The Watersons sang the Apple Tree Wassail in 1975 on their Topic album For Pence and Spicy Ale.
+This track was included in 1999 on the Topic anthology The Folk Collection.
 A.L.
-Lloyd commented in the original album's sleeve notes:
+Lloyd noted on the original album:

 A luck charm for the Devon and Somerset cider country.
 To be sung either at the orchardman’s door or in front of his trees.
 Epiphany (12 days after Christmas) was reckoned a good time for the ceremony.
 “Lilywhite pin” means “silver-bright pin”, again a reference to the finery thought proper for ceremonial occasions.

 Roy Palmer prints the Apple Tree Wassail in his Everyman’s Book of English Country Songs, and quotes the Illustrated London News of 11 January 1851:

 On Twelfth Eve, in Devonshire, it is customary for the farmer to leave his warm fireside, accompanied by a band of rustics, with guns, blunderbusses, etc., presenting an appearance which at other times would be somewhat alarming.
 Thus armed, the band proceed to an adjoining orchard, where is selected one of the most fruitful and aged of the apple trees, grouping round which they stand and offer up their invocations in the following doggerel rhyme: “Here’s to thee/ Old apple tree!/ Whence thou mayst bud,/ And whence thou mayst blow,/ And whence thou mayst bear,/ Apples enow:/ Hats full,/ Caps full,/ Bushels,/ bushels, sacks full,/ And my pockets full, too!/ Huzza! huzza!”
 The cider-jug is then passed around, and with many a hearty shout, the party fire off their guns, charged with powder only, amidst the branches.